paulczar/platform-operations-on-kubernetes/docs/default/install.md

 ## Fill out envs.sh

 If you want to customize your deployment copy the contents of `/envs/default` to another location and modify `envs.sh` and `values.yaml` accordingly.

+If you're using PKS make sure you set the env variable `PKS=true`.
+This will help configure the correct paths etc for host mounts.

 ## Load environment